jyotichaudhry/SampleBlockChainProject/README.txt

-Steps to run the project:
+Guidelines to Run the Project:
     1. Clone or download and extract the zip file.

     2. Create the virtual environment using the following command,